strapi/strapi/docs/3.x.x/en/guides/deployment.md

 npm run setup
 ```

-> Note: To display the build logs use the --verbose option `npm run setup --verbose`.
+> Note: To display the build logs use the --debug option `npm run setup --debug`.

 #### #3 - Launch the server